lconall/BowlingScoringApp/README.md

 0) Install Anaconda
 1) Navigate to the root directory in this repo via your command line or terminal
 2) In the your terminal run `conda env create --file=environment.yaml`
+3) In the your terminal run `conda activate bowling`
-3) After the conda environment is setup run `python -m pytest` in the root directory
+4) After the conda environment is setup run `python -m pytest` in the root directory

 ### Next Steps:
 If I were to continue to work on this application more there would be a few things I would modify